We believe that people are happiest in the familiar surroundings of their own home

 We fully understand the importance of providing for an individual’s needs and the benefits of maintaining their dignity and independence

-A free initial visit is arranged to assess the needs of those requiring cover and discuss any specific requirements there may be and also to answer any questions that either the client or those representing them may have
+A free initial visit is arranged to assess the needs of those requiring care and discuss any specific circumstances there may be, as well as clarify any unanswered questions they or those representing them may have

 If your circumstances qualify you could get at least part funding granted by your local council.

-getting a care assessment
+a needs assessment

-follow the links given here.
+from the links provided here.